cnumr/best-practices/chapters/BP_076_en.md

 ### Example

-In the case of complex queries with large amounts of data and  relational database management system (RDBMS) use, stored procedures should be stored because:
+In the case of complex queries with large amounts of data and  relational database management system (RDBMS) use, stored procedures should be used because:

-- stored procedures save queries interpretation on server side since it is pre-compiled;
+- stored procedures save queries interpretation on server side since they are pre-compiled;
 - stored procedure are less bandwidth-intensive as there is less information sent between servers and clients.

 All recent RDBMS (SQL Server, MySQL, PostgreSQL, etc.) support stored procedures.